-In this article we are going to take a look at this most overlooked piece of equipment for your pedalboard – the guitar volume pedal;
+In this article, we are going to take a look at volume pedals in more detail… Let get started!

 In conclusion, it is still up to you which pedal will best compliment your own music style and purpose, but the active volume pedal offers a more diverse option that can work well with different effects but this comes with a higher pricetag.